pierre-rouleau/about-erlang/README.rst

                                                         - and several others...

 **Erlang Software License**                             As explained in the `Wikipedia Erlang Public License`_ page,
-                                                        Ericsson has changed the license under which Erlang is published as of Erlang/OTP version 18.0.
+                                                        Ericsson changed the license under which Erlang is published as of Erlang/OTP version 18.0.

-Erlang/OTP 18.0 and later: `Apache License 2.0`_
+                                                        - Erlang/OTP 18.0 and later: `Apache License 2.0`_
-Erlang/OTP prior to 18.0: `Erlang Public License`_
+                                                        - Erlang/OTP prior to 18.0: `Erlang Public License`_